modabas/ModEndpoints/README.md

 [WebResultEndpoints](#webresultendpoint), [BusinessResultEndpoints](#businessresultendpoint) and [ServiceEndpoints](#serviceendpoint) organize ASP.NET Core Minimal Apis in REPR format endpoints and are integrated with [result](https://github.com/modabas/ModResults) pattern out of box.
 They are implemented in <ins>ModEndpoints</ins> package.

-[ServiceEndpoint](#serviceendpoint) is a highly specialized endpoint designed for internal services. <ins>ModEndpoints.RemoteServices</ins> package provides a dedicated [client implementation for ServiceEndpoints](#serviceendpoint-clients) to abstract away HTTP plumbing and enable remote service consumption with the knowledge of strongly typed request and response models shared between server and client projects.
+[ServiceEndpoint](#serviceendpoint) is a highly specialized endpoint intended to be used in conjunction with its dedicated [client implementation](#serviceendpoint-clients) in <ins>ModEndpoints.RemoteServices</ins> package.
+Aim is to abstract away HTTP plumbing on client side and enable remote service consumption with the knowledge of strongly typed request and response models shared between server and client projects.
 Additionally, <ins>ModEndpoints.RemoteServices.Core</ins> package contains the interfaces required for ServiceEndpoint request models.

 Each endpoint type along with service endpoint client are demonstrated in [sample projects](#samples).